traject/traject-marc4j_reader/README.md

 * `marc4j_reader.keep_marc4j`: After translating the marc4j record into a normal ruby-marc object, provides access to the former via `record#original_marc4j`.

+* 'marc4j_reader.class': Set to eg 'MarcStreamReader' to use that more strict Marc4J reader class, instead of the default Marc4J `MarcPermissiveStreamReader`.

 ## Sample use